rse-verification/VerNFR/README.md

 # vernfr
 Verification of Non-Functional Requirements (NFR)

+## Testing
+To test, there is the test script testscript.sh Currently, it uses the test-spec defined in vernfr.ml

+## Building
+to build run 'dune build @install' and 'dune install' from root folder

+## Checks
 The following nfr checks are available:

 ### Check outgoing calls (-nfr-check-calls)
 Checks that all outgoing calls to other modules are defined as allowed in the interface specification.